The Sacrament of Baptism

 The Sacrament of Holy Orders

 There is a great need for more priests and religious in the Archdiocese of Santa Fe as well as the country.
 If you are being called to a religious vocation, please contact Fr.
-Glenn Jones through the Parish Office at 662-6193 for more information.
+John Daniel through the Parish Office at 662-6193 for more information.

 The Sacrament of Matrimony